TheLanguageArchive/RELISH-LMF/README.md

   `Component` instances.

-Using these patterns RELISH LMF mimics the LMF UML class model in XML and tried to stay close to the original DTD.
+Using these patterns RELISH LMF mimics the LMF UML class model in XML and tries to stay close to the original DTD.
 At some places the UML class model contains undirected associations and then the DTD was used to determine the direction:
 - NLP semantics extension: